Perfect for sharing, this Cajun Shrimp Boil Rice has all the lovely flavors of a Louisiana-style seafood boil in the form of a rice pilaf.

 Lousiana-style cuisine consists of hearty, spicy and filling meals.
 Traditionally made with Cajun seasoning, these dishes feature a combination of tangy and delicious tastes.
 This Cajun Shrimp Boil Rice is a quick meal to enjoy on your own or with a group of friends and family.
 The juicy shrimp, tender rice and spicy Cajun seasoning come together in a meal that is sure to satisfy.

 If you’re looking to try more southern-style meals, Minute® Rice makes it simple and hassle-free.
 Try out this Shrimp Jambalaya or a 15 Minute Jambalaya and take your tastebuds on a quick trip to New Orleans.
-Or, for a simpler meal that’s still loaded with flavor, try our take on Red Beans and Rice or a seasoned Chicken and Rice Instant Pot recipe.
+Or, for a simpler meal that’s still loaded with flavor, try our take on Red Beans and Rice or a seasoned 15 Minute Chicken and Rice Dinner recipe.